SolarLune/tetra3d/readme.md

 }

 func (g *Game) Layout(w, h int) (int, int) {
-	// This is the size of the window; note that we set it
+	// Here, by simply returning the camera's size, we are essentially
-	// to be the same as the size of the backing camera texture.
-However,
+	// scaling the output to the window size and letterboxing as necessary.
-	// you could use a much larger backing texture size, thereby reducing
+	// If you wanted to extend the camera view according to window size, you would
-	// certain visual glitches from triangles not drawing tightly enough. return ScreenWidth, ScreenHeight
+	// have to resize the camera using the new width and height. return g.Camera.Size()
 }

 func main() {